tk427/public/PowerShell/UselessStuff/README.md

   * Prototype script that opens and closes the Start Menu.
 * Simulate Keypress 1
   * Adds a randomized assortment of keypresses that the script can use.
+ * Get-Countdown
+  * Countdown to a predefied date/time.